 For starters, it must be noted that this motherboard features the latest B550 AMD chipset for the AM4 socket.
 This brings with itself many different benefits.

-Firstly, you do not need to update the BIOS in order to use the latest Ryzen Gen 3 processors.
-Secondly, it features the latest PCIE V4.0 protocol, WiFi 6 protocol, and a powerful HDMI 2.1 port that can support upto 8k resolution at 60 Hz.
+Firstly, you do not need to update the BIOS in order to use the latest Ryzen Gen 3 and Gen 5 processors.
+Secondly, it features the latest PCIE V4.0 protocol for CPU lanes, WiFi 6 protocol, and a powerful HDMI 2.1 port that can support upto 8k resolution at 60 Hz.

 As far as M.2 configuration goes, it offers 2 x M.2 slots both of which are capable of running NVME PCIe SSDs.

-So if you are looking for the latest and greatest motherboard for an AMD build, then this is the best motherboard with M.2 slots in our opinion.
+So if you are looking for mid range motherboard for an AMD build, then this is the best motherboard with M.2 slots in our opinion.

 A mini ITX motherboard with dual M.2 slots.
 Expensive and premium gaming grade.

 Mini ITX motherboards are expensive particularly due to their compact form factor.
-While the cheaper one almosts all have a single M.2 slot, if you are looking for an option with dual m.2 slots, you will need to look for premium options.
+While the cheaper ones almost all have a single M.2 slot, if you are looking for an option with dual m.2 slots, you will need to look for premium options.

 This particular motherboard is a gaming grade motherboard.
 Meaning it has the VRM design, heatsinks as well as the chipset that are worthy of being installed in a mini gaming desktop.

-It should be noted that this motherboard offers the latest B550 chipset like the one above and hence offers the PCIe V4 protocol, WiFi 6 and high speed 3.2 Gen 2 Type C USB ports from the get go.
+It should be noted that this motherboard offers the latest B550 chipset like in the motherboard above and hence offers the PCIe V4 protocol for CPU lanes, WiFi 6 and high speed 3.2 Gen 2 Type C USB ports from the get go.

 Of course, this is a type of motherboard that would appeal to a specific set of people.

 It is quite expensive if you only have a dual M.2 slots in mind.
 The previous option is better in that regard.
-However, if you are looking for a mini ITX motherboard with multiple M.2 slots then this can help you.
+However, if you are looking for a mini ITX motherboard with multiple M.2 slots and you want want to build a compact, fairly portable righ then this can help you.

 One thing to note here is that since Mini ITX motherboards only have a single PCIe x16 slots, expanding the M.2 slots with an add in card is not an option if you install a graphics card on to it.